DanielMistrik/HistoricFinancialData/README.md

 data_object.get_total_assets
 data_object.get_total_liabilities

-# get_eps has the same arguments as the above but also includes one that determines which type, basic or diluted, is returned
+# get_eps has the same arguments as the above but also includes one that determines which type of eps, basic or diluted, is returned
 data_object.get_eps('AAPL', is_diluted=True)

 # All methods return a labeled 2d numpy array or None if no data is available
 ```

 ## Limitations
-Reliability only goes roughly as far as the middle of 2009 FY.
+Data availability only goes roughly as far as the middle of 2009 FY.
 Before that the data
 gets very sparse because they had different rules and formats for storing financial
-statements as well as unique data presentation.
+statements as well as unique data presentation before 2008-2009.

 Additionally, as this library exclusively uses data found in SEC 10-Q/A/K fillings,
 it can only return data for the companies that file these documents.
 Many companies,